taosdata/TDengine/src/connector/C#/README.md

       // Continue
 }

-// All the stmt method that return with int, you can get the error info by StmtErrorStr() if (TDengine.StmtPrepare(this.stmt, sql) == 0)
+// For all stmt methods that return int type,we can get error message by StmtErrorStr(). if (TDengine.StmtPrepare(this.stmt, sql) == 0)
 {
     Console.WriteLine("stmt prepare success");